Applicable only to Google BigQuery (v2) and Microsoft Azure Synapse Analytics destinations, the

 For every column a table uses as a Primary Key, the

-_sdc_primary_keys table will contain a row containing the table’s name, the name of the column, and for Microsoft Azure SQL Data Warehouse destinations, the column’s position in the Primary Key array Stitch receives.
+_sdc_primary_keys table will contain a row containing the table’s name, the name of the column, and for Microsoft Azure Synapse Analytics destinations, the column’s position in the Primary Key array Stitch receives.

 For example: If Stitch received the array